C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 ## Usage

+### Images
-### To import an image into the program and convert it into greyscale use:
+To import an image into the program and convert it into greyscale use:

 `image = io.importImage(path)`

-### Various attributes of the image can then be pulled:
+Various attributes of the image can then be pulled:

 `image.name` will return the file name.